JustEddie/task_manager/README.md

 ### 🗝 Key Skills 🗝
 * Build a Ruby On Rails application from scratch
-* Apply knowledge of (MVP)model, controller and view management
+* Apply knowledge of (MCV)model, controller and view management
 * Write unit tests